MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/setup.md

 ### 2. Import required dependencies and MRTK3 packages with Mixed Reality Feature Tool

+> [!NOTE]
+> Please download [the latest version of Mixed Reality Feature Tool](https://aka.ms/mrfeaturetool) first.
+Then after launching the feature tool, click on the settings button on the lower left corner and go to the `Feature` tab.
+Ensure `Show preview releases` is checked, click on OK, and then click on `Start` to proceed.
+You should now be able to see a MRTK3 category listed on the `Discover Features` page.

 There are a handful of packages that MRTK3 uses which are not part of this preview.
 To obtain these, please use the [`Mixed Reality Feature Tool`](/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool) and select the latest versions of the following in the Discover Features step:

 - **Platform Support → Mixed Reality OpenXR Plugin**